Coherent structures at the origin of time irreversibility in wall turbulence: Discussion

-Furthermore, it should be pointed out that different metrics need to be examined and compared in order to provide reliable TI outcomes (as done in this study; see Supplementary Section III).
+Furthermore, it should be pointed out that different metrics need to be examined and compared in order to provide reliable TI outcomes (as done in this study; see {Supplementary Note 3}).
 Since TI can be quantified using different tools~\cite{Lawrance1991DirectionalityAR, lacasa2012time}, the choice of the methodologies can be problem dependent but should rest upon the method interpretability and robustness (e.g., avoiding subjective binning or symbolization procedures whenever possible).
-In light of this, visibility graphs represent a versatile and robust approach, which deserves further consideration for the investigation of turbulence signals~\cite{iacobello2021review}.
+In light of this, visibility graphs represent a versatile and robust approach that deserves further consideration for the investigation of turbulence signals~\cite{iacobello2021review}, even beyond the streamwise velocity component considered here.
+In this regard, the comparison of the results from different observables (e.g., different velocity components) deserves further investigation with the goal of providing a more comprehensive picture of TI in wall turbulence, a topic left to be explored in future works.

-In conclusion, the present Eulerian analysis identified scale-dependent TI patterns in wall turbulence originating in correspondence of the development of small and large energetic structures at various, characteristic, wall-normal distances.
-Present outcomes can hence open up new research avenues aiming to gain further insights into the interplay between spatial and temporal asymmetries, stimulate new developments in Eulerian and Lagrangian wall-turbulence modeling~\cite{fang2012time, xia2013lagrangian, bae2022scientific}, as well as foster flow control strategies, owing to the key role played by coherent structures in drag-reduction actuation~\cite{marusic2021energy}.
+In conclusion, the key finding of the present Eulerian analysis is the emergence of distinctive, scale-dependent, patterns of TI in wall turbulence, originating in correspondence with the development of small and large energetic structures at various, characteristic, wall-normal distances.
+To the best of our knowledge, present results are new in the context of turbulence research and represent a conceptual advancement in the characterization of statistical TI in wall turbulence, specifically by providing further insights on the relation between TI and the multi-scale arrangement of turbulence at various wall-normal distances.
+This work leaves some issues open -- e.g., what is the role of mean shear and what is the impact of Taylor's hypothesis in TI quantification -- that can trigger new studies in turbulence research.